nuxt-community/pwa-module/README.md

 - https://medium.com/@firt/dont-use-ios-web-app-meta-tag-irresponsibly-in-your-progressive-web-apps-85d70f4438cb

 ## OneSignal
-OneSignal is a Free, high volume and reliable push notification service for websites and mobile applications. ([Learn More](https://documentation.onesignal.com/docs/product-overview))
+OneSignal is a Free, high volume and reliable push notification service for websites and mobile applications.
 Setting and and using this module is a little tricky as OneSignal requires to register it's own Service worker.
-(See [Web Push SDK Setup](https://documentation.onesignal.com/docs/web-push-sdk-setup-https))

 First add dependency as it is not being installed by default when using PWA module: